v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

-# Learning Path 4 - Lab 3 - Exercise 7 - Create a Power App from scratch
+# Module 4 - Lab 3 - Exercise 7 - Create a Power App from scratch

 In the previous exercise, you used Power Apps to automatically build a canvas app from the SharePoint data source.
 In this exercise you will build a similar app from scratch, using the same SharePoint list as the data source.
 The purpose of this exercise is for you to learn how to build an app from scratch.